 Stargazing at the Jordan Road Trailhead

-On your last day in Sedona, it’s another early start for a hike to Devil’s Bridge.
-Devil’s Bridge, one of Sedona’s most photographed landscape features is a natural sandstone arch bridge you can walk across.
+On the last day of your 3-day Sedona itinerary, it’s another early start for a hike to Devil’s Bridge.
+Devil’s Bridge, one of Sedona’s most photographed landscape features and an essential part of your 3-day Sedona itinerary, is a natural sandstone arch bridge you can walk across.

-Due to Devil’s Bridge popularity, sunrise is the best time to visit.
+Due to Devil’s Bridge’s popularity, sunrise is the best time to visit.
 Start your hike about one hour before sunrise from the Devil’s Bridge parking lot.
-The hike is a 4.6-mile round trip hike.
+The hike is a 4.6-mile round-trip hike.
 Allow 1.5-3 hrs depending on how much time you want to spend at Devil’s Bridge.

 Breakfast